-- Spent fowl are egg-laying hens that, having reached the end of their production cycle, are then processed for their meat.
+- " Spent fowl are egg-laying hens that, having reached the end of their production cycle, are then processed for their meat.
 They are a by-product of egg and hatching egg production. - Canada imports both broiler and spent fowl meat.
-While there are import limitations on broiler meat, there are no restrictions on spent fowl imports, and those coming from the U.S. enter into Canada duty free. - " Realizing that it is impossible to visually distinguish between the two products, some importers have been purposely mislabelling broiler chicken meat as spent fowl in order to circumvent import controls. - When the situation first became apparent in 2012, Canada was importing the equivalent of 101% of the United States' entire spent fowl production.
+While there are import limitations on broiler meat, there are no restrictions on spent fowl imports, and those coming from the U.S. enter into Canada duty free. - Realizing that it is impossible to visually distinguish between the two products, some importers have been purposely mislabelling broiler chicken meat as spent fowl in order to circumvent import controls. - When the situation first became apparent in 2012, Canada was importing the equivalent of 101% of the United States' entire spent fowl production.
 This is of course impossible, and can only be explained by import fraud. - Despite some fluctuation in the level of imports since 2012, the proportion of Canadian imports to U.S. production remains unrealistically high.
-Canadian imports still represent 80% of U.S. production, despite the fact that according to U.S. data, their main export market is Mexico.
+The decrease in 2021 is seen as temporary and results from shortages in U.S. chicken market due to the pandemic.
+Canadian imports still represent 65% of U.S. production, despite the fact that according to U.S. data, their main export market is Mexico.

-Source: AAFC, 2020, compilation by CFC
+Source: AAFC, 2021, compilation by CFC